heathermiller/dist-prog-book/chapter/3/message-passing.md

 These primitives can be used to construct complex hierarchies of supervision that can be used to handle failure in isolation, rather than failures impacting your entire system.
 Supervision hierarchies are notably almost the only scheme for fault-tolerance that exists in the world of actors.
 Almost every actor system that is used to build distributed systems takes a similar approach, and it seems to work.
 Erlang's philosophies used to build a reliable fault-tolerant telephone exchange seem to be broadly applicable to the fault-tolerance problems of distributed systems.

+It is worth mentioning that Erlang achieves all of this through the Erlang Virtual Machine (BEAM), which runs as a single OS process and OS thread per core.
+These single OS processes then manage many lightweight Erlang processes.
+The Erlang VM implements all of the concurrency, monitoring, and garbage collection for Erlang processes within this VM, which almost acts like an operating system itself.
+This is unlike any other language or actor system described here.

 ## Scala Actors

 Scala Actors is an example of taking and enhancing the Erlang model while bringing it to a new platform.
 Scala Actors brings lightweight Erlang-style message-passing concurrency to the JVM and integrates it with the heavyweight thread/process concurrency models.
 This is stated well in the original paper about Scala Actors as "an impedance mismatch between message-passing concurrency and virtual machines such as the JVM."
 VMs usually map threads to heavyweight processes, but that a lightweight process abstraction reduces programmer burden and leads to more natural abstractions.
 The authors claim that “The user experience gained so far indicates that the library makes concurrent programming in a JVM-based system much more accessible than previous techniques.”

 The realization of this model depends on efficiently multiplexing actors to threads.
 This technique was originally developed in Scala actors, and later was adopted by Akka.
 This integration allows for Actors to invoke methods that block the underlying thread in a way that doesn't prevent actors from making process.
 This is important to consider in an event-driven system where handlers are executed on a thread pool, because the underlying event-handlers can't block threads without risking thread pool starvation.
 The end result here is that Scala Actors enabled a new lightweight concurrency primitive on the JVM, with enhancements over Erlang's model.
-In addition to the more natural abstraction, the Erlang model was further enhanced with Scala's type system and advanced pattern-matching capabilities.
+The Erlang model was further enhanced with Scala's pattern-matching capabilities which enable more advanced pattern-matching on messages compared to Erlang's tuple value matching.
+Scala Actors are of the type `Any => Unit`, which means that they are essentially untyped.
+They can receive literally any type and match on it with potential side effects.
+This behavior could be problematic and systems like Cloud Haskell and Akka aim to improve on it.

 ## Cloud Haskell